redblacktree/remotelock/README.md

 - **BE CAREFUL AT THIS STEP**
 - **You will want to copy/paste values for Property Address and Activity Group to ensure that entries are propertly recorded by REPStracker**
 - **Make sure `username` matches EXACTLY to a team member you set up on REPStracker use the `--team_member` argument if it isn't the same as the `username`**
+- **IMPORTANT NOTE**: This script isn't perfect; it is impossible to account for all situations. **It makes an assumption that is generally (but not always) true: That the team member you're concerned about is the only one at the property during their visit**; when multiple team members visit, the lock data can be unreliable.
+Cross-check the output with your cameras or other sources of information, particularly if a time for a date seems out-of-whack.
 - `Acitivity Group` names are available on the `Import Hours` screen in REPStracker
 - Provide the same username used in the last script
 - If you use REPStracker, you can upload the CSV file in the web app using the "Import Hours" function